25 Foil Pack Camping Meal Ideas for Your Spring Adventure Under the Stars

 18) Spiced Apple Crisp

-We like to slice our apples and toss them with a mix of sugar and spices.
-The smell of cinnamon and apples cooking over the campfire brings back so many memories of fall festivals and family gatherings.
+You’ll need apples, cinnamon, sugar, and granola.
+We slice the apples and toss them with sugar and spices, then just breathe in that cinnamon smell as they cook.
+It brings back so many memories of fall festivals and family time.

 19) Peach and Biscuit Cobbler